git-moss/DrivenByMoss-Documentation/Akai/Akai-Fire.md

 * **Grid buttons**: Move to the previous/next page of the clip
 * **Alt + Grid buttons**: Change the step resolution

+To change the scale settings switch to the Play Mode and change it there.

 * **Mute/Solo 1** (from top): Stop playing clip of selected track
 * **Mute/Solo 2**: Toggle Mute of selected track
 * **Mute/Solo 3**: Toggle Solo of selected track